ennono/kleingarten/readme.txt

 == Changelog ==

 = 1.2.1 =
-* UNDER CONSTRUCTION!
-DO NOT USE IN PRODUCTIVE ENVIRONMENT!
 * Now it is possible to add custom task status.
+See settings to activate custom status for tasks.
 * Fixed: "Tested up to" in kleingarten.php still 6.7 instead of 6.8.
 * Fixed: Updated instance to 1.2.1 instead of still 1.1.8.
 * Minor bugfixes.